llubenov/node-status-reporting/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you understand how to run the program.

 ## Command Line Arguments